Projects

 Inspiration reference: José from Disney’s Enchanted Tiki Room.
 This project is a personal engineering build and is not affiliated with or endorsed by The Walt Disney Company.

-A rotating shaft for head swivel
+A rotating shaft for head swivel (Completed)

-A stacked tilt mechanism actuated via linkage
+A stacked tilt mechanism actuated via linkage (Completed)

-A servo-embedded beak movement system
+A servo-embedded beak movement system (In Progress)

-Servo selection and power balancing
+Servo selection (Completed) and power balancing (In Progress)

-Clamp hinge integration for head tilt
+Clamp hinge integration for head tilt (Completed)

-Tolerance stack-up planning for mechanical clearance
+Tolerance stack-up planning and precision reaming for mechanical clearance (In Progress)

-Final linkage and actuation tuning for smoother, lifelike motion
+Final linkage and actuation tuning for smoother, lifelike motion (In Progress)

 University Keystone Senior Design Project